mehrdadalmasi2020/knowledge-graph-Ontology-health-medical-history-L/README.md

   Please unzip it locally to open the notebook in Jupyter or VS Code.

 - **NER cache**:
-  `biobert_entities - a few rows.json` contains **only a small sample** of the full NER cache
+  `biobert_entities.json` is the full NER cache (~360 MB).
+  A small sample (`biobert_entities - a few rows.json`) is included for illustration.
-  (the original file was ~360 MB).
-Running Cell 1 of the notebook will regenerate the full file.
+  Running Cell 1 will regenerate the full cache if missing.

 - **Relations**:
   `relations_qwen2.5_32b-instruct.zip` and `relations_clean.zip` are compressed versions of